wp-plugins/sem-external-links/readme.txt

 == Change Log ==

+= 5.5 =

+- Use wp_print_footer_scripts hook instead of wp_footer as some themes fail to call wp_footer();
+- Use own custom version of the anchor_utils class
+- Content, excerpt and comment filters no longer called when Apply Globally is selected.
+Improves performance.

 = 5.4.1 =

 - Troubleshooting release.
 Adds a few html comments in the page source to ensure hooks are being called.